Tiyenti/Tiyenti.github.io/_posts/2022-08-26-ttt-iidx-entrymodel-problems.md

 in the near or far future in search of a solution to this exact problem and need to use what I use.
-Just keep in mind that as of right now this is still not 100% confirmed to work right and may not be suitable for high level IIDX/BMS play, but even just at a beginner level I can tell that this is working much better than my previous solution.
+Just keep in mind that as of right now this is still not 100% confirmed to work right and may not be suitable for high level IIDX/BMS play, but even just at a beginner level I can tell that this is working much better than my previous solution. {% include footnote.html footnote="Granted, at a high level you probably wouldn't be using this controller anyway.
+If you were that skilled at the game you'd probably want something that's truly arcade accurate." %}

 Not really much else to say other than that; this is still not an *ideal* solution given that it still adds the extra processing overhead of having to use a VM to get